 Help is what people remember.

 Developing a strategy to be helpful drives your relationships with prospects, customers, and even your partners and employees.
-Trying to execute any other business strategy without being helpful will lead to failure with today’s buyer.
+Trying to execute any other business strategy without being helpful will lead to failure with today’s buyers.
 You may win at first or even for a while, but someone in your competitive space will figure out how to deliver a superior customer experience by being much more helpful than you and destroy your strategy, positioning, mission statement, and planning.
 And that company is never more than a click away from any of your customers.

 In my book Inbound Organization, Marcus Sheridan says,